 Uses of photodiodes as a photodetector in the following products.

-- Cameras, Compact disk player (CD), Television, and remote control.
+- Cameras, Compact disc player (CD), Television, and remote control.

 - Optical communication receivers